I originally created this post in 2016 but since then lots have changed. So I went ahead and deleted the libraries that are no longer maintained.

 More detail for each framework can be found below

-Puppeteer also is new to the list and pretty much makes PhantomJS obsolete.
+Since its release Puppeteer pretty much made PhantomJS obsolete.
 Puppeteer is a Node library.
 It gives you a high-level API to control headless browsers like Chrome or Chromium.
 You can also configure it to use full (non-headless) Chrome or Chromium.

 • 58,366 NPMdownloads in the last month